-The County's Safety Element and Community Climate Action Plan are both due to be updated as described below.
-Because there is considerable overlap in the areas of climate adaptation and greenhouse gas emission reduction measures, staff proposes to combine the two elements into one project so the two topics can be addressed using a more comprehensive approach.
+Updates to the County's Safety Element and Community Climate Action Plan are underway, as described below.
+Because there is considerable overlap in the areas of climate adaptation and greenhouse gas emission reduction measures, staff has combined the two elements into one project so the two topics can be addressed using a more comprehensive approach.
 An RFP was issued in November of 2021 for the project and a consultant was selected in January of 2022.
-The project is expected to be completed in November of 2023.
+The project began with development of a community engagement plan, a vulnerability assessment, and a GHG emissions inventory and analysis.
+Community and stakeholder engagement began in early 2023 and the project is expected to be completed in November of 2023.